 - 1 clove garlic, halved

 - Boil water in a pot.
-When it boils, add rock salt.
+When it boils, add the salt.
 Put the pasta and cook according to the cooking time suggested in the box.

-- Meantime, saute' garlic in a big saucepan with extra virgin olive oil.
-When golden, discard.
+- Meantime, over medium heat, sautè the garlic in a big saucepan with extra virgin olive oil.
+When golden, discard it.
 Add the tomatoes.
 Cook for about 5 minutes.